YatFungLoo/super-duper-n-body-simulation/README.md

 This project is pedagogical in nature, and part of the intent is to demonstrate the principles of N-Body and HPC in a clear fashion.

+## Proof of concept

+The first test (proof of concept) for the project consists of a two body simulation using the Euler integration scheme.
+The simulation uses arbitrary units for every quantity, but the values used correspond to the order of magnitude of celestial bodies in the solar system in astronomical units.
+The simulation produces as output a `.out` file containing the values of the positions of the two bodies at every step, as well as the corresponding time.

+To compile: `gcc -o test1 .\test_basicTwoBodySim.cpp -lm -lstdc++`

 ## Theoretical Background

 *This section should contain the theoretical background on N-Body problems, N-Body algorithms, and Parallelization*